mavinii/BetterDay/README.md

 - [Radix-ui](https://www.radix-ui.com/) - Unstyled, accessible components for building high‑quality design systems and web apps in React.
 - [React Icons](https://react-icons.github.io/react-icons/icons?name=md) - is a library of icons for React.
 - [Axios](https://www.npmjs.com/package/axios) - helps us to make HTTP requests to our API using Node.
+- [Firebase](https://firebase.google.com/) - is a Backend as a Service (BaaS) developed by Firebase, Inc. in 2011, then acquired by Google in 2014.

 ## 🚀 Back-end: